Essentials for Creating the Best Home Office

 Working from home has been made possible by the computer.
 Having a quality computer in your home office will allow you to access all the information and people you need to get the job done.

-Of course, there are other great computer makers if Apple doesn't take your fancy or is out of your budget.
+Of course, there are other great computer brands if Apple doesn't take your fancy or is out of your budget.
 For example, Dell's range of computers offers great quality and reliability.

 Mouse & Keyboard